Tabaristan uprising: Background

+Rebellion

-The first phase of the Rebellion (781–785)
+First phase of the rebellion (781–785)

 During the reign of Caliph Al-Mahdi, the inhabitants of Tabaristan rebelled under the leadership of Prince Wandad Hurmuzd in 164 AH / 780-781 CE as a result of the arbitrary financial policies of the Abbasid governor of Tabaristan Abd al-Hamid Madhrub.
 It is known that Wandad Hurmuzd accepted leadership of the revolt after securing the cooperation of other local princes such as the Spahbed Sharwin I and Masmughans of Damavand.

 The second governor, Khalid ibn Barmak, had attempted to build towns and befriend the Qarinvand ruler Wandad Hurmuzd in order to increase Abbasid influence there.
 After he left the region, however, during the rebellion, the Bavandid ruler Sharwin I destroyed his constructions.

 It was said that a large number of Arabs were killed in a great massacre, although this massacre was considered to be an exaggeration.
 Ibn Isfandiyar confirms that Iranian women who had married Arab Muslims were also killed.
 Governor Abd al-Hamid Madhrub was among the victims.

-Between 164-166 AH / 780-782 CE, the rebellion continued and the war between Wandad Hurmuzd and the Abbasid army went back and forth.
+In 164–166 AH / 780–782 CE, the rebellion continued and the war between Wandad Hurmuzd and the Abbasid army went back and forth.
 The Abbasids were defeated by the rebels and their commander Salm al-Farghani was killed on the battlefield.
 The reinforcements that came to them under the leadership of Farasha, one of the Caliph's mawla and a commander, was also defeated and killed.